awade/elog-alpine/README.md

 # elog-alpine
 Implementation of The Elog in an Alpine based docker.

+This Dockerfile creates a docker image of an elog server (https://midas.psi.ch/elog/) built on Alpine linux (https://alpinelinux.org/).

+The idea is to build the lightest possible deployment so that it may be run on a lab computer with many other common tools: i.e. to have the least possible overhead.

+A number of other docker builds use Ubuntu and Debian, and, therefore contain a lot of unnecessary stuff.
+This is an attempt to make it as small as possible with all config and data stored in an mounted volume external to the container.

 ## Building the docker image locally
 Pull docker from github with
 ```